mautic/developer-documentation-new/docs/components/tracking_script.rst

 ``onValidate()``
 ================

-Called before built-in form validation.
+Called before built-in Form validation.
 Implement this callback to override the built-in form validation logic.

 Your callback's return value determines the processing of the Form: